Samuel Cuburu

-Samuel Abdul Cuburu Cano (20 February 1928 – before 2018) was a Mexican professional footballer.
+Samuel Abdul Cuburu Cano (born 20 February 1928) was a Mexican professional footballer.
 He was born in Orizaba, Veracruz.
 He played in the Mexican first division as well as in the 1950 FIFA World Cup in Brazil.

 Club career

 Cuburu, nicknamed "Chapela", played club football with Puebla in the 1950s.
 His brother, José Antonio "El Perro" Cuburu, also played with Puebla.
 He appeared for Zacatepec in the 1954–55 Campeón de Campeones.

 International career

 Cuburu made four appearances for the Mexico national football team from 1949 to 1956.